semiotic-ai/kameo-snake-handler/crates/kameo-snake-handler/README.md

 - All types must implement the required traits.
 - The macro must be used at the root of your binary crate (not inside a function).
-- The macro handles all the tricky details of runtime, GIL, and protocol setup for you.
+- The macro handles all the tricky details of runtime, GIL, and protocol setup.

-**If you forget to use this macro, or use the wrong types, your Python subprocess will not work!**

 ---